felixweiss1999/Sparsest-Cut-Solver/README.md

 # Sparsest-Cut-Solver
-Implementation of a Sparsest Cut Solver in C. For my Bachelor's Thesis 'Fast Hierarchical Clustering on Structured Data', 2022
+Implementation of a Sparsest Cut Solver in C++.
+For my Bachelor's Thesis 'Fast Hierarchical Clustering on Structured Data', 2022

 Implements Dasgupta's Heuristic introduced in: